MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-azure-advantages.md

 ### Be future-ready

-Continuous innovation from Microsoft supports retailers’ development efforts today and enables their product visions for tomorrow.
+Continuous innovation from Microsoft supports retailers' development efforts today and enables their product visions for tomorrow.

 ### Build on your terms

-With a commitment to open source and support for all languages and frameworks, Microsoft enables retailers to build how—and deploy where—they want.
+With a commitment to open-source approaches and support for all languages and frameworks, Microsoft enables retailers to build how they want and deploy where they want.

 ### Seamless hybrid operation